FasTnT/epcis/README.md

   - Subscribe to an EPCIS request
   - Unsubscribe from EPCIS repository
   - Trigger subscriptions that register to specific trigger name

+# Authors

+External contributions on FasTnT EPCIS repository are welcome from anyone.
+Many thanks to the people who already shown interest or contributed to this project ([@grudolf](https://github.com/grudolf), [@jnoruzi](https://github.com/jnoruzi) and many others).

+FasTnT EPCIS is primarily maintained by Louis-Axel Ambroise.

 # License